dendersen/RevueAVAssistant/README.md

 # RAVA - the Revue AV Assistant

 RAVA, the Revue AV Assistant, is a tool created to greatly reduce the amount of repetitive AV tasks for the pf revue.
 It helps the user with folder structure, creating and updating song slides.
-This README file also contains a guide for using QLab along with RAVA.
+Make sure to also check out the [*Using QLab with RAVA*](https://github.com/vstenby/RevueAVAssistant/wiki/Using-QLab-with-RAVA) guide in the Wiki.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/35364024/154814545-f17f99f9-2893-4633-b5ff-43eb7d128a6b.png" width="450">